• Skip to primary navigation

 Instructions

 • First, please make sure all your ingredients are at room temperature.
-If your eggs are fridge cold, submerge them in a bowl of very warm water.
-If the maple syrup is cold, measuring out 1/4 cup, put the measuring glass in a bowl and fill the bowl with very warm water until it reaches the height of the maple syrup.
+If your eggs are fridge cold, submerge them in a bowl of very warm water for 5 minutes.
+If the maple syrup is cold, measure out ¼ cup, put the measuring glass in a bowl and fill the bowl with very warm water until it reaches the height of the maple syrup.
+Let it sit for about 5 minutes.

-• Line the long sides of a 9x5" loaf pan with parchment paper with some coming up just past the top of the pan.
+• Line the long sides of a 9×5" loaf pan with parchment paper with some coming up just past the top of the pan.
 Spray the short sides with cooking spray.

 • In a small bowl, melt the palm shortening in a microwave, about 1 minute.
 Or you can melt it in a small saucepan over medium heat, then scrape into a small bowl.
 Set aside to cool.

-• In a large bowl, mix together the almond flour, arrowroot, cream of tartar, cinnamon, salt and baking soda.
+• In a large bowl, whisk together the almond flour, arrowroot, cream of tartar, cinnamon, salt and baking soda.

 • In a medium bowl, use a fork or potato masher to mash the bananas until fairly smooth.
 Measure out 1 cup.